eclipse-edc/MinimumViableDataspace/README.md

 ### 4.3 Seeding the dataspace

 DID documents are dynamically generated when "seeding" the data, specifically when creating the `ParticipantContext` objects in IdentityHub.
 This is automatically being done by a script `seed.sh`.
+Windows user might need to configure a shell interpreter in IntelliJ first, for which they could use `C:\WINDOWS\system32\CMD.exe` with script option `/C`.

 After executing the `dataspace` run config in Intellij, be sure to **execute the `seed.sh` script after all the runtimes have started**.
 Omitting to do so will leave the dataspace in an uninitialized state and cause all